mike632t/x11-calc/README.md

 memory 'Ctrl-Z' saves the current register contents, and 'Ctrl-C'  restores them to the original saved state.

+### Loading and saving

+For  models with continuous memory the contents of the registers and memory are saved to 'hidden' data file in the user's HOME folder.

+    ~/.x11-calc-nn.dat

+The  current simulator state is saved when the simulator is switched off or the program exits.

+When  starting the simulator the name of the data file used to restore  the saved state can be specified on the command line allowing previously  saved copies of programs to be loaded automatically when the simulator starts.

+If a data file is specified on the command line 'Ctrl-C' will use this file when resetting the simulator to it's initial state, but any changes will be saved to the data file in the user's HOME folder.

 ### Debugging

 You  can  start the simulation in trace mode using '-t', or in single  step mode using '-s', and set a breakpoint using '-b <octal address>'.

 'Ctrl-T'  also toggles trace mode when running, 'Ctrl-S' executes the  next instruction, 'Ctrl-Q' resumes execution, and 'Ctrl-R' displays the contents of the CPU registers .

 When in trace mode a jump to the same instruction produces no output.

 ### Known Issues

-Need  to sort out colour mapping to allow program to run on a display  with less than 24 -bit colour - may get round to this be one day...

-The  X11 implementation on the Raspberry Pi 4 is just too slow to draw  the display without it flickering (but it works well on the Jetson Nano, and an old Intel Atom based netbook).
-I suspect that rewriting the display code to use  a custom font or a fixed size bitmap for each digit instead of drawing each segment individually might speed things up.
+The simulators requires a 24 -bit colour display.

+On a Raspberry Pi the display is not updated properly if either FKMS or KMS graphics overlays are enabled.
+The following entries in '/boot/config.txt' should be commented out as shown.

+    #dtoverlay=vc4-fkms-v3d
+    #dtoverlay=vc4-kms-v3d

 ### Prerequisites